 Air source heat pump

-Air source heat pumps are able to extract heat from the air outside in even the coldest of conditions – some models still work in temperatures as low as -25 °C.
+Air source heat pumps extract heat from the air outside to provide central heating.
+They're able to do this all year-round, even the coldest of conditions - some models still work in temperatures as low as -25 °C.

-A fan brings in the air and then passes over an exchanger coil which contains a refrigerant fluid that boils and evaporates, turning into vapour.
+To heat the home, an air source heat pump has a fan which brings in the air.
+This air then passes over an exchanger coil which contains a refrigerant fluid that boils and evaporates, turning into vapour.
 This vapour is then compressed at a high temperature to produce heat for central heating and domestic hot water.